The equivariant cohomology for semidirect product actions: Introduction

-As consequences of this result, we recover the equivariant formality of the real locus of conjugation spaces \cite{haussconj} and Hamiltonian torus actions on symplectic manifold when the cohomology of the space contains no $2$-torsion.

 This document is organized as follows: In Section \ref{se:FEP}, we discuss free extension pairs and the reduction of syzygies in equivariant cohomology for a pair of groups satisfying this property.
-In Section \ref{se:toruscomp}, we approach torus actions and compatible involutions by looking at the induced action of the semi-direct product of a torus and a 2-tori.
-Syzygies in equivariant cohomology for actions of such groups can be reduced to 2-torus actions as discussed in Section \ref{se:2torus}.
-In Section \ref{se:reallocus}, we discuss a topological generalization of Hamiltonian actions on a symplectic manifold with an anti-symplectic compatible involution using the results discussed in the previous sections.
-Finally, in the last section of this document, we study a canonical semi-direct product action on the big polygon spaces to realize all possible syzygy orders in equivariant cohomology analogous to the torus actions case \cite{F3} and we will relate these results to the real big polygon spaces recovering some of the work discussed in \cite{P}.
+In Section \ref{se:toruscomp}, we approach torus actions and compatible involutions by looking at the induced action of the semidirect product of a torus and a 2-tori.
+In Section \ref{se:2torus}, we explore the reduction of syzygies in equivariant cohomology for torus actions with compatible invlution to 2-torus actions.
+Finally we discuss a topological generalization of Hamiltonian actions on a symplectic manifold with an antisymplectic compatible involution using the results discussed in this document.

-\textit{Acknowledgments.} I would like to thank Matthias Franz for his collaboration and helpful discussions to develop this project.
-His suggestions about generalizing Hamiltonian torus actions with an anti-symplectic involution in equivariant cohomology was a fundamental pillar to obtain the results presented in this paper, as well as the application on big polygon spaces.
-I am also grateful to Jeffrey Carlson his fruitful discussions.
-Finally, I want to thank Matthias Franz and F\'elix Baril Boudreau for their comments and feedback on earlier versions of this document.